Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 12/29
+It's been a restful holiday season, and I am recommitting to job search in SF.
+I came out here to change my life, and now I am going to finish what I started in the new year - get a job as a software engineer.
+I've made progress with my understanding of algorithms, and I've gained some topical knowledge in machine learning and put forth some effort into my music analysis application.
+Next steps in include building out the interface for Theorizer, and turning it into a fully functional SPA.
+This includes adding authentication so users can keep track of scores, score uploading, and a better neural network.
+The ultimate goal of this application is a fully functional music theory analysis program for users who want to make theoretical sense of this incredible wealth of piano music.
+The first step, however, is to simply get the score to sync with the keyboard.

+Additionally, I have more work to do on the neural network.
+It needs to be able to tell chord type, along with chord name.
+I think this will require a table of output (Chord name, and then chord type, or simply a long list 11 pitches times 8, maj min, aug diminished, dom7, min7, maj/min 7, maj7).
+I think it will also require a convolutional neural network.
+More on that later.

+Lastly, I am interested in the scaling project.

+Fundamentally, however, I need to get a job with a company that I really want to work for.
+So what am I going to do?

 ## 12/15
 1. I've been spending my time as a placements TA.
 I've seen a number of projects come to fruition, and that has been satisfying.
 These include a machine learning Django Application, as well as two full stack Ethereum Blockchain DApps.
 I've also acquired some familiarity with the MERN stack: Mongo, Express, React, Node.